Research within The School District of Philadelphia

 What kinds of studies does the RRC review?

 The District permits five types of externally-conducted research: (1) academic studies; (2) Ph.D. dissertations; (3) national surveys; (4) progress monitoring or grant-mandated reporting; and (5) program evaluations.
-To ensure alignment with the District’s Action Plan 3.0, we prioritize proposed academic studies, Ph.D. dissertations, and national surveys that directly align to the District’s Anchor Goals.
+We prioritize proposed academic studies, Ph.D. dissertations, and national surveys that directly align to the Board of Education’s Goals and Guardrails.

 Please Note: The District values rigorous, impartial evaluations of implementation and impact.
 Therefore, program providers may not evaluate their own programs in District schools.
 Providers wishing to conduct an evaluation must partner with an independent, third-party evaluator.
 Additionally, the District will provide non-aggregate data only to third-party evaluators.